xdevplatform/xdk/xdk/typescript/docs/classes/CommunitiesClient.md

 # Class: CommunitiesClient

-Client for Communities operations
+Client for communities operations

-This client provides methods for interacting with the Communities endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Communities related operations.
+This client provides methods for interacting with the communities endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all communities related operations.

 ## Table of contents